Ensuring Continued Competence for Dietitians practising fewer than 500 Hours in 3 Years

 Option 1.
 Signing a Voluntary undertaking

-Before returning to dietetic practise, the dietitian must notify the College well in advance to enable the QA Committee to determine if any area of practice requires upgrading.
-Upgrading activities could include completing a university level or equivalent course, completing a practicum and appointing an RD supervisor or mentor.
+When you are ready to return to dietetic practise in Ontario, you must notify the College well in advance.
+This notification will enable the QA Committee to assess if any area of practice requires upgrading.
+Upgrading activities may include completing a university level or equivalent course, participating in a practicum with an appointed RD supervisor or mentor, or engaging in other appropriate measures to enhance competence.

-To ensure that the QA Committee has a true picture of how a dietitian maintained competence while not practising, the College strongly recommends keeping a learning diary of continuing education and professional development activities undertaken during that time (see below).
-This diary would be submitted to the Committee in the event of an assessment.
-The dietitian would also be required to complete a Peer and Practice Assessment within one year of returning to work.
+To ensure that the QA Committee accurately understand how you maintained your competence while not practising in Ontario, the College recommends keeping a learning diary of continuing education and professional development activities undertaken during that time.
+Based on the learning diary, the QA Committee evaluates whether sufficient evidence exists to establish that competency was maintained or further assessment is required.
+This assessment could be an oral, written or practical assessment/exam, or a combination.
+Additionally, you must complete a Peer and Practice Assessment within one year of returning to work in Ontario.

 Option 2: Submitting a Learning Diary